 Link turned around, a playful grin on his face.
 "Hey, you should be thanking me for doing your chores, you lazy bum!"

 "Hey!
 I'm not a lazy bum!
 I do tons of work around here!
 Why are you doing my chores!
 Haven't we been over this already?"
 I said, trying to be affronted but failing.
 I couldn't help the giggle that escaped from my lips.

 "I know you do Malon, but I owe you one for making me food and letting me sleep in your loft," he said, smiling gratefully.

 "Thanks Malon, that's really nice of you.
-You're one of my best friends too" he said, returning her smile.
+You're one of my best friends too" he said, returning her smile and ducking his head.